Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 1. Button.

-To continue the event processing, click the button.
-If this element is the last in the logic and you want to close the event processing interface after clicking the button, select the Yes value for the Finish parameter during the setup of this button.
+To continue the event handling, click the button.
+If this element is the last in the logic and you want to close the event handling interface after you click the button, select the Yes value in the Finish parameter during the setup of this button.
 For more details, see Configuring the button.

 2. Date/time.

-In the Incident manager window, the operator can specify the date and/or time of the processed event.
+In the Incident manager window, the operator can specify the date and/or time of the handled event.
 For more details, see Configuring the date/time.

 1. Date setting:

-2. Selecting a date via the standard calendar window.
+2. Select the date via the standard calendar window.

 2. Time setting: